730. Unanticipated Problems Involving Risks to Participants or Others

 The IRB requires reporting of Unanticipated Problems to occur within five business days of the problem becoming known, or within 48 hours if the situation or event involves a death or is life-threatening.
 Requirements for reporting local deaths in VA research are more stringent.
 See policy for reporting problems in VA research for specifics.

-For exempt research, investigators are advised to contact RI to discuss any Unanticipated Problems that may have occurred in their studies.
+For exempt research, investigators are advised to contact Research Integrity to discuss any Unanticipated Problems that may have occurred in their studies.

 Reporting Unanticipated Problems to the IRB

 For non-exempt and HUD studies, investigators must report Unanticipated Problems to the IRB by completing and electronically submitting the appropriate Reportable Event Form available in IRBNet.
 The information in the report should allow the IRB to evaluate each problem or situation.
 For example:

 - Was the incident expected (i.e., identified in the application and consent form) or unexpected?

 - Is the problem or situation related or possibly related to participation in the research?

 - Does the problem or event suggest participants or others may be at greater risk of harm than was previously known or recognized?

 Upon becoming aware of an Unanticipated Problem, investigators must determine if immediate corrective actions are necessary to protect the safety and welfare of research participants.
 Investigators must also consider what types of corrective measures should be taken to prevent future occurrences.
 The problem report must include a description and justification for all corrective actions taken without prior IRB approval.